-Each day I will suggest several recommended exercises from the textbook.
+Each day I may suggest several recommended exercises from the textbook and other sources.
 These will not be collected or graded, but completing them will be valuable for your understanding of the material and preparing for quizzes and exams.
+At the start of the next class period, I will take volunteers to present their solutions on the board, to earn a token.
 All quiz questions will come verbatim from the recommended exercises, and you should consider using them to form your own practice tests.